 One of those tips for learning tricky material is to make up silly songs and acronyms.
 Well, not only will singing about the weather help your students remember the concepts, it is FUN!
 If you’re like me, you wouldn’t be caught dead singing in front of other adults, but singing with kids?
 Heck, yes!

 Make up your own songs or check out some we’ve found for you!
-Toss one of these songs in your morning meeting or sing it during class, but remember, some kids will need repeated exposure to the song before they’re ready to start singing with you – even if the songs have the words on the screen for them to read – so plan on having the song you pick your lesson plans for a bit.
+Toss one of these songs in your morning meeting or sing it during class, but remember, some kids will need repeated exposure to the song before they’re ready to start singing with you.

 Written by: Kristin Halverson